mila-andreani/ParallelBayesOptQRF/README.md

 # BayesOptQRF
 BayesOptQRF is an R function that combines the power of Bayesian optimization with the flexibility of Quantile Regression Forests.
 It provides a comprehensive toolkit for optimizing complex, non-linear functions while accommodating uncertainty and capturing heterogeneity in data.
+In particular, it is built upon the R packages ....

 ## Bayesian Optimization